 Which might have something to do with the paper sign (since removed) posted at the Biggie’s food counter three weeks ago, reading: “Vindication Exonerated, EBT Now Welcomed again.”
 (Note: “The Ohio EBT Card, known as the Ohio Direction Card, is like a bank debit card and holds the food assistance benefits assigned to you each month.”)

-We’ll see what we can do to verify whether McGinty actually did sign a warrant for a search of Ayad’s home relating to an investigation that resulted in no charges being brought, but in any event, it’s clear enough given McGinty’s role presiding over Ayad’s case against the ADL that the parties here go way back with respect to something that Ayad takes extremely personally.
+Whether or not McGinty actually did sign a warrant for a search of Ayad’s home relating to an investigation that resulted in no charges being brought, it’s clear enough given McGinty’s role presiding over Ayad’s case against the ADL that the parties here go way back with respect to something that Ayad takes extremely personally.

 So with our big question answered in at least some significant part, here are some more photos from Biggie’s.

 The idea here is to drop quarters on to the moving platform so that they’re pushed off the ledge where they’ll eventually pile up high enough to cause an avalanche into the part of the machine that’s accessible to the player (like where coins would come out of a slot machine).
 There used to be one of these at Cedar Point.

 The Fryro is a Biggie’s specialty; a massive unrolled gyro with eggs, cheese and french fries.